 What does YMYL mean?

 YMYL takes the principles of EEAT one step further, and is highly relevant for websites that touch on topics relating to health and medical care.
 YMYL stands for “Your Money or Your Life” – so called because it relates to any subject matter which could have an impact on the readers’ finances, health, wellbeing or livelihood.
-Google understands that a website providing information about healthcare treatments or disease diagnosis could have a significant impact on the lives of those reading.
-There is a significant likelihood that harm could be done if incorrect information is distributed.
-It is important that the content is both comprehensible and correct.
-YMYL content is therefore scrutinised to a higher degree and held to a higher standard than the everyday EEAT criteria.

 Google’s search quality rater guidelines state that they have stringent standards for YMYL content “because low quality pages could potentially negatively impact the health, financial stability, or safety of people, or the welfare or well-being of society.”

-It stands to reason that any industry which directly relates to the categories of health, finances or safety should be concerned about YMYL within their web presence.
+It stands to reason that any industry directly relating to health, finances or safety should be concerned about YMYL.
 However, even for a pharma company, not every single page on a website may be considered YMYL – only those with the potential to do harm to an individual or society if they were to contain incorrect information.
 ‘About us’ pages, company updates or other niche content could fall outside the YMYL bracket, for example.
-On the other hand, industries which do not directly relate to the above topics may find themselves drifting into YMYL territory if they create content that touches on a sensitive niche – such as a restaurant giving nutritional advice.

 How does YMYL relate to pharma and healthcare?